![]() |

 Running a business is a delicate balance between profitability and productivity.
 You’re basically doing much more with less staff and resources.

-You also have to keep your employees and customers happy while working towards increased profitability and under pressure to do more with less.
+You must also keep your employees and customers happy while working towards increased profitability and under pressure to do more with less.

 It’s not easy, but it becomes more possible with employee productivity tracking.
 There are several ways to track productivity and hold your employees accountable.
 Which method you use largely depends on what your business goals are.

 Would you like more productivity tips?
-Check out this article that shows you the top 5 activities you can use to boost productivity.
+Check out this article that shows you the top 5 activities to boost productivity.